-When you're building a startup, your backend choice is less about features and more about trade-offs: speed vs control, abstraction vs flexibility, managed convenience vs engineering ownership.
+When you're building a startup, your backend choice is less about a feature checklist and more about decisions with consequences: speed vs control, abstraction vs flexibility, managed convenience vs engineering ownership.

-Firebase is designed for speed.
+Firebase is designed for maximum speed.
 It gives you authentication, database, hosting, and functions out of the box, tightly integrated and easy to ship with.
-For early-stage startups, this is powerful — you can go from idea to production fast without thinking too much about infrastructure.
+For early-stage startups, this is powerful: you can go from idea to production fast without thinking too much about infrastructure.

 Supabase takes a different approach.
 It's built on top of PostgreSQL, which means you get a relational database, SQL, and full control over your data from day one.
-That makes it much more flexible as your product evolves — especially for analytics, complex queries, and integrations.
+That makes it much more flexible as your product evolves, especially for reporting, complex queries, and integrations.
+And unlike Firebase, Supabase is built on open-source tools and offers self-hosting options: you can run it on Docker or deploy to your own VPS.
+That gives the team a clearer escape path if cost, compliance, or control becomes part of the next scale decision.

 The trade-off is that Supabase requires a bit more engineering discipline.
 You're closer to the database, which is great long-term, but slightly slower in the very early days compared to Firebase's plug-and-play experience.